 To say the Bora Bora is idyllic is understating it.
 People often think that beach destinations have to be all relaxing on the beach or laying by the pool, but there are plenty of things to do in Bora Bora.
 One of our favorite activities was renting a speed boat and zipping around the island taking photos of the incredible natural beauty that was all around us.

-One of the main features of the resorts in Bora Bora that vacationers are looking for is the overwater bungalows and access to the white sandy beaches.
-You can find all of this, and more, at almost all of the resorts, not just the all-inclusive Bora Bora resorts.
-So don’t think that a trip to Bora Bora is out of the question.
+One of the main features of the resorts in Bora Bora that vacationers are looking for is overwater bungalows and access to the white sandy beaches.
+You can find all of this, and more, at almost all of the resorts, not just the all-inclusive resorts.
+So, even if you can’t afford the glitzy expensive resorts, you can still have an amazing time in Bora Bora.

 Top 10 Things to Do in Bora Bora

 One of the coolest activities you can do in Bora Bora is a snorkeling tour.
 The water is so clear and sparkling.
 In most areas, you can see all the way to the white sandy bottom.
 There are many reefs just off the coast where you can snorkel and see so many colorful tropical fish.

 On a Bora Bora snorkel cruise, you’ll have the opportunity to swim alongside, touch, and feed sharks and stingrays.
 This experience is unlike any other.
 You’re both terrified and excited at the same time.
 Don’t worry though, if you’re too squeamish you can admire them from the boat!

 An experienced guide is with you the entire time, making sure you know how to react to these powerful creatures and to ensure that the situation is safe.
 You won’t believe what it feels like when a 4-foot wide manta ray brushes up against you.

 » Book a snorkeling with stingrays tour here.

 2. Scuba Diving